 The problem on this flight was Bart had no idea what he was doing and had no sense of urgency.
 I don’t have a problem with someone never having worked in the cabin before, there’s always a first time.

-Had he been open and honest instead of saying he had worked there many times before including the galley we could all have given him the support he needed.
+Had he been open and honest instead of saying he had worked there many times before including the galley we could all have given him the support he clearly needed.

 So I basically hurt Bart’s feelings.